-responsiveness to patient care needs that
+responsiveness to patient care needs that supersedes self-interest; (Core)

 Background and Intent: This includes the recognition that under certain circumstances, the interests of the patient may be best served by transitioning care to another provider.
 Examples include fatigue, conflict or duality of interest, not connecting well with a patient, or when another specialist would be better for the situation based on skill set or knowledge base.